dmakarov/svm/spec.md

 4. Does `RentState` need an interface?
 Do we assume all accounts will pay rent?

-Questions about structure of SVM fron Lucas' document (need to review and answer)
+Questions about structure of SVM from Lucas' document (need to review and answer)

 5. Parts that should belong to SVM: 1.
 Inputs: 1.
 Accounts 2.
 Transactions 3.
 Builtin programs 4.
 A trait for bank 2.
 Outputs: 1.
 Processed transactions